digj/RL/readme.txt

-Algorithm files contain all the algorithm. plotting files contain all the graphs experiment testbed contains the Bandit generator but could not interface the test bed with algorithm files due to lack of time q1.py-epsilon greedy
+Algorithm files contain all the algorithms. plotting files contain all the graphs experiment testbed contains the Bandit generator but could not interface the test bed with algorithm files due to lack of time q1.py-epsilon greedy